GiantVM/GVM-kernel/README.md

 # GVM-Kernel

-GiantVM is a many-to-one virtualization framework built atop the QEMU/KVM hypervisor that consolidates multiple physical servers into a unified virtual machine
+GiantVM is a many-to-one virtualization framework built atop the QEMU/KVM hypervisor that consolidates multiple physical servers into a unified virtual machine.
 Our core technical approach provides a Single System Image without requiring any modifications to the Guest OS or userspace applications.

 ## Introduction